 Edge can create OPC UA client connections.
 The internal OPC UA server in the Edge Gateway acts only as a client and not as a server.
 This means Edge can connect to other outside OPC servers as a client to fetch data, but can not act as an OPC UA server for outside programs to connect to.
-Adding the IIoT plugin extends this functionality.
+Adding the IIoT product extends this functionality.

 By default, Edge Gateways can have two device connections.
 Once two devices have been configured, the “add device” UI on the Gateway’s Devices config page will be hidden.
 Speak to your sales representative for more details on increasing the device limit.

 The following Inductive Automation OPC UA drivers are available to Edge Gateways:

 - Omron drivers

 - UDP/TCP drivers